alphaee/ISP/README.md

 *Update Log*

 7/7/15
--Fixed Back and Forth movement.
+- Fixed Back and Forth movement.

 7/6/15
 - New enemy created called Back and Forth